-Tax deduction under Income Tax Act, 1961 Valid 80G registration under Income-Tax Act, 1961.
-Entity to ensure whether tax deduction is available or not to investors.
+Income-tax Act, 1961 or other relevant laws.
+Registration with Income IT PAN Valid IT PAN Tax as an NPO Age of the NPO Registration certificate Minimum 3 years Tax deduction under Income Tax Act, 1961 Valid 80G registration under Income Tax Act, 1961 for entities registered undersection 12A/ 12AB of the Income-tax Act, 1961 Entity to ensure disclosure whether tax deduction is available or not to investors.
 Eligible to be Social Enterprise Requirements with regulation 292E of ICDR Regulations As may be specified by SSE Minimum Fund Flo ows Annual Spending in the past financial year Receipts or Payments from Audited accounts/ Fund Flow Statement Must be at least Rs.
 50 lakhs Funding in the past financial year Receipts from Audited accounts/ Fund Flow Statement Must be at least Rs.
 10 lakhs